davidandrasi/homelab_brew/README.md

 - Set Jellyfin custom transcode cache path to your prevously set in the ```.env```: ```Settings --> Playback --> Transcode path``` (dont forget to click on save after)
 - Set Jellyfin custom cache path to your prevously set in the ```.env```: ```Settings --> General --> Cache path``` (dont forget to click on save after)
 - Set Jellyfin custom metadata path to your prevously set in the ```.env```: ```Settings --> General --> Metadata path``` (dont forget to click on save after)

+**- Pi-hole:**

-- Add your Rasbpberry Pi's IP address as a primary DNS server to your router configuration to make sure that every of your device conntcted to the router will be ad-free
+- Add your Rasbpberry Pi's IP address as a primary DNS server to your router configuration to make sure that every of your device connected to the router will be ad-free
   - Optional: update Pi-hole ad-list with additional database URLs

 **- Ntfy:**